 No matter how it is dressed such methods remain correlational, not explanatory.
 Or even constructing the new ‘Tower of Babel’, the connectome as if demonstrating full connectivity patterns under various behavioural paradigms will provide a compelling logic for scientific discovery.
 It is simply a derivative of the inductive logic criticized by Popper.
 This does not mean that these technologies are not useful or will not become more so, but their full potential cannot be achieved without better understanding of what they are looking at.
 They appear to have become a practice in themselves not so much as a tool to progress in science, but one of career enhancement.
 Thus, the reservations about parametric maps in MRI studies are unlikely to even cause much consternation amongst most academic research labs that are grinding out uninformative data.

 A similar criticism can be made with regards to EEG correlates of cognitive function especially relating to the significance of frequency bands, but also specification of the role of event related potentials.
 For the most part studies using electroencephalography are correlational, but the underlying process is poorly defined.
 Even with robust epistemic data as in the role of the hippocampus in anterograde declarative memory there remains an inadequate decades old theoretical model trying to explain the accumulation of half a century of data and observation.
 The models themselves are rather implausible and lack elegance, but no alternatives are proffered or at least those that are are barely discussed or promoted even though they may be better.
 Why?
+The current state of affairs actually reflects the dominance of correlational theories of consciousness, which are essentially dualist.

 The latest glam technology to assail neuroscience is optogenetics.
 Its touted revolutionary capacity has led to imminent claims of nobel prizeworthy discoveries.
 It has taken some time for doubts to emerge with regard to its specificity in determining neural function (confirming that no neuron is an island) and confidence now only exists for those findings that corroborate previously known functions from the crudest of tools, lesion studies (Südhof 2015).
 Like other techniques it appears that this methodology is prone to the same caveats of other means of study i.e. it is unlikely in itself to 'illuminate' unponderable questions.
 Compare this premature exuberance with the ground and space projects LIGO and LISA, designed to detect the existence of gravitational waves, a prediction made close to a century ago.
 There is a far more random application of technologies in neuroscience and clinically than the scientific community would perhaps admit.
 In fact, taking this latter example the technology makes sense only in the context of the theory.